What is Pupil Parliament?

 - attend meetings

 - feedback and discuss with their class any ideas and issues raised at meetings

-- share opinions with the council
+- share opinions with other Members of Parliament

 - be confident to speak in front of people

 - respect and take into consideration other people’s thoughts and feelings.

 Our Pupil Parliament Journey

 Monday 1st July - Wednesday 3rd July 2019

 Mrs Whitaker successfully applied to become a Teacher Ambassador for Parliament's Education Service.
 She was one of 70 teachers from across the UK to be selected for the role after outlining the importance of democracy in her application and describing how she would spread the word about democracy.